A Fire History of Paisley

 He off wi' his brat, and on wi' his hat

-and off to the Renfrew Fire! "
+and off to the Renfrew Fire!
+"1875 Fire in E.U.
+Church.

 1877 On June 28th Messrs.
 Clark E. Morgan's Mills, Gordon's Lane, were destroyed, involving serious loss, and many narrow escapes were made by the female workers.

-In September of this year, Paisley Town Council appointed their first Professional Firemaster, in the person of Mr. Arthur McNaughton.
+In September of this year, Paisley Town Council appointed their first Professional Firemaster, in the person of Mr. Arthur McNaughtan.
 He was a foreman engineer with Messrs.
 A. & F. Craig, and he gave invaluable service to the town for 45 years.

 The Fire Station was in the rear of Moss Street, entering by a pend at No.5, now a Tobacconist's Shop.
 The engines were kept in what at one time formed the stables of the Saracen's Head Inn.
 The Staff was composed of twelve firemen who attended at fires and drills, and only the Firemaster was permanently employed.
 The equipment included one steam fire engine, a manual pump, two hand reels, 1,000 feet of leather hose, 100 feet of canvas hose, and about 100 fire cocks.